 The rocks around the pools can be slippy, so take your time and be careful getting in and out.
 The rocky inlet makes for an awesome natural diving board when the tide is high, although we’d recommend not going in head-first.

-Check out the Piscinas Naturais Facebook page for a really cool video of the spot.
+Check out the Piscinas Naturais Facebook page to see some really cool photos and videos of the spot.

 Further still down the east side of the island, Praia Galheta is a secluded beach that is accessible only by foot.
 We did the trail from the Barra da Lagoa side, which takes 1–2 hours, but it’s much quicker to reach from Praia Mole to the south.